erickmerchant/static-engine/README.md

 ## plugins

-Plugins are called with the data returned from the plugin before it (or the initial data, an empty array) and a done callback.
-The callback is optional because plugins may also return a Promise.
+Plugins are called with the data returned from the plugin before it (or for the initial one, an empty array) and a done callback.
+Using the callback is optional; plugins may also return a Promise.

 ### examples